God of boundless grace,

 May the Lord bless his people with peace!

-God’s glory commissions the prophet
+God’s glory on the tabernacle

 Prayer reprinted from Revised Common Lectionary Prayers, © 2002 Consultation on Common Texts.
 Reproduced by permission.